revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-89. What is Hadoop balancer and why is it necessary?
+89.What is Hadoop balancer and why is it necessary?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-The HDFS balancer re-balances data across the DataNodes, moving blocks from the overutilized to underutilized nodes.
-As the system administrator, we can run the balancer from the command-line as necessary. for example, after adding the new DataNodes to the cluster.
+The HDFS balancer re-balances data across the DataNodes, moving blocks from the overutilized to underutilized nodes.As the system administrator, we can run the balancer from the command-line as necessary.for example, after adding the new DataNodes to the cluster.

 </details>
 </blockquote>

 ---

-90. What are the main actions performed by the Hadoop admin?
+90.What are the main actions performed by the Hadoop admin?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)